Target species

 Contraindications

-Do not use in young or growing dogs (dogs aged less than 12 months (small breed) or less than 18 months (large breed) as the product may cause epiphyseal cartilage alterations in growing puppies).
+Do not use in young or growing dogs (dogs aged less than 12 months (small breed) or less than 18 months (large breed) as the veterinary medicinal product may cause epiphyseal cartilage alterations in growing puppies).

-Do not use in young, growing cats, because of the possibility of the development of cartilage lesions (cats aged less than 3 months or weighing less than 1kg).
+Do not use in young, growing cats, because of the possibility of the development of cartilage lesions (cats aged less than 3 months or weighing less than 1 kg).

 Do not use in cats or dogs having seizure disorders, since enrofloxacin may cause CNS stimulation.

-Do not use in case of resistance to quinolones, as there exists almost complete cross resistance to other quinolones and complete cross resistance to other fluoroquinolones.
+Do not use in case of resistance to quinolones, as there exists almost complete cross-resistance to other quinolones and complete cross-resistance to other fluoroquinolones.

 Do not use with tetracyclines, phenicols or macrolides because of potential antagonistic effects.

-Special precautions for use in animals
+Special precautions for safe use in the target species

 Retinotoxic effects, including blindness, can occur in cats when the recommended dose is exceeded.

+Use the veterinary medicinal product with caution in dogs with severe renal or hepatic impairment.
 Pyoderma is mostly secondary to an underlying disease.
 It is advisable to determine the underlying cause and to treat the animal accordingly.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals